Title: Chief Executive Officer

 Location: Longboat Key, Florida, United States

-Robert Z. Gussin, Ph.D., Chief Executive Officer at Ocean Publications, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in pharmacology.
+Robert Z. Gussin, Ph.D., Chief Executive Officer at Oceanview Publishing, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in medical research.

-Since 2006, Dr. Gussin has been the chief executive officer of Oceanview Publications, a publishing company dedicated to the distribution of mystery, thriller and suspense novels.
-Since its inception, the company has published more than 200 books by 75 authors, many of which went on to achieve success on Amazon.com.
+Since 2006, Dr. Gussin has been the chief executive officer of Oceanview Publishing, a company dedicated to publishing mystery, thriller and suspense novels.
+Since its inception, the company has published more than 200 books by more than 75 authors, with books sold in more than thirty countries, including many bestsellers.
 During this time, he co-authored with his wife, Patricia Gussin, “What’s Next for You?
 The Gussin Guide to Big Changes, Big Decisions and Big Fun” in 2009.
-He has also written “Trash Talk” in 2006 and, much earlier in his career, “Introduction to Cardiovascular Pharmacology” in 1976.
+He also wrote “Trash Talk” in 2006 and, much earlier in his career, “Introduction to Cardiovascular Pharmacology” in 1976.
 Most recently, he and his wife received the Thriller Legend Award from International Thriller Writers in July 2018.
 During his tenure in pharmacology, he was also a member of the editorial board of New Drug Evaluations, Drug Development and Pharmacotherapy.
-In light of his exceptional undertakings in pharmacology, he received the National Medal of Technology and Innovation in 1996, which he cites as a career highlight.
+In light of his exceptional research contributions, he accepted the National Medal of Technology at the White House in 1996 on behalf of Johnson & Johnson for contributions to health care around the world.

 To prepare for his career, Dr. Gussin pursued formal education at Duquesne University, where he received a Bachelor of Science in pharmacy and Master of Science in pharmacology in 1959 and 1961, respectively.
-He subsequently went on to receive a Doctor of Philosophy from the University of Michigan in 1965, followed by postdoctoral coursework at SUNY Syracuse Medical Center from 1965 to 1967.
-He has maintained membership with numerous organizations in order to remain abreast of developments within the field, including the American Society for Clinical Pharmacology and Therapeutics, the American Society of Nephrology, the American Federation for Medical Research, the American Association for the Advancement of Science, the New York Academy of Sciences and the American Heart Association, among others.
+He subsequently went on to receive a Ph.D. in Pharmacology from the University of Michigan in 1965, followed by postdoctoral work at SUNY Upstate Medical Center in Syracuse from 1965 to 1967.
+He has maintained membership with numerous organizations in order to remain abreast of developments within the field, including the American Society for Clinical Pharmacology and Therapeutics, the American Society of Nephrology, the American Federation for Clinical Research, the American Association for the Advancement of Science, the New York Academy of Sciences ,and the American Heart Association, among others.

 For more information, please visit: